alexhkurz/mathematics-for-philosophers/_sources/contents/algebraic-logic.md

 *Notation:* The least upper bound of $a$ and $b$ is denoted by $a\vee b$.

-*Remind:* Let us recall or-introduction
+*Reminder:* Let us recall or-introduction

 $$\frac a {a\vee b} \quad\quad \frac b {a \vee b}$$

 and or-elimination

 $$\frac {a\vee b \quad \frac {a}{d} \quad \frac{b}{d}} d$$

 A **join-semilattice** is a partial order in which any two elements have a least upper bound.